-Name of current emission licence holder

-PIN NO.

-Telephone No Eav

-Fmail:

-Application No. of current emission licence

-Date of issue of the current emission licence
+Name of current emission licence holder PIN No Address Telephone NoFax Email: Application No. of current emission licence Date of issue of the current emission licence

-2. Details of the Transferee

-2.1.
-Name of facility

-2.2.
-PIN No.
+2. Details of the Transferee 2.1.
+Name of facility 2.2.
+PIN No. 2.5.
+Address 2.6.
+Telephone No

-2.5 Address

-2.6 Telephone No Fax

-2.7 Fmail [.]

-2.8.
-Name of contact person

-2.0.
-Nume of contact person

 3.0.
-Capacity of transferee to operate the fac ility (financial, technological, manpower) (Conditions)
+Capacity of transferee to operate the facility (financial, technological, manpower) (Conditions)

 4.0.
 Reasons for transfer of licence

 5.0.
 Declaration by transferor and transferee

-It is hereby notified that ofon this day of

-transferred emission licence Noto

-of who will assume his responsibility for all liability

-under this project.
+It is hereby notified thatofofon this day oftransferred emission licence Notoofofofwho will assume his responsibility for all liability under this project.

 Transferor Transferee

 Name Name

 Address Address

 Signed Signed

 Date Date

 6.0.
-For Official Use
+For Official Use Approved/Not Approved

-Approved/Not Approved

-Comments.
+Comments Officer